 Filename: Determinant.cpp

-Let's take an example to illustrate the determinant of the matrix in C++.
+Let's consider an example to demonstrate calculating the determinant of a matrix in C++.

 //Program to find the determinant of the matrix